NCBI-Hackathons/Viral-VDAP/README.md

  * PE: Paired end mode.
  * phred33: specifies the base quality encoding.
  * threads: indicates the number of threads to use.

+After this step, we get 4 output files.
+However, we are only interested in the 2 'paired' output files where both reads survived the processing.

+### De novo assembly with SPAdes

 ## Software citations, versions and parameters
 **Trimmomatic v.0.39**